junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 ### Wraparound Check {#valid-wr-check}

-The purpose of wraparound check is to check the squared L2-norm of the encoded Client gradient hasn't overflown the field size `q`.
+The purpose of wraparound check is to check the squared L2-norm of the encoded Client gradient hasn't overflown the field modulus `q`.

 The validity circuit verifies two properties for wraparound checks:

 * Quadratic check (See bullet point 3 in Figure 2 of {{ROCT23}}): Recall in
   {{encode-wr-check}}, the Client keeps track of a success bit for each wraparound check, i.e., whether it has passed that check.
-For each wraparound check, the Aggregators then verify a quadratic constraint that, either the success bit is a `0` (i.e., the Client has failed that check), or the success bit is a `1`, and the range-checked result reported by the Client is correct, based on the wraparound check result (i.e., the dot product) computed by the Aggregators from the encoded gradient and the random vector.
+For each check, the Aggregators then verify a quadratic constraint that, either the success bit is a `0` (i.e., the Client has failed that check), or the success bit is a `1`, and the range-checked result reported by the Client is correct, based on the wraparound check result (i.e., the dot product) computed by the Aggregators from the encoded gradient and the random vector.
 For this, the Aggregators multiply their shares of the success bit, and the difference of the range-checked result reported by the Client, and that computed by the Aggregators.
 We then construct a polynomial from a random linear combination of the quadratic check at each wraparound check, and evaluate it at a random point `r_wr_check`, the joint randomness.